Code of Conduct

 Reporting Procedures

 BIO takes complaints of misconduct seriously and encourages those who have experienced violations of the Code of Conduct to report them.
 Complaints shall be submitted in writing to BIO’s Executive Committee through the President, Executive Director, or any officer of the Board.
 A complainant may request assistance from any BIO officer or employee.
+The Executive Committee shall promptly review the complaint and determine the nature and extent of any further inquiry that may be needed to understand the circumstances giving rise to the complaint.

 Confidentiality